 2004 Ross’s son-in-law Craig Ley joins the business to manage Northern & Regional NSW after running his own business for 15 years.

 2005 Sell & Parker open Ingleburn yard at site purchased in Bosci Road.

-2005 Sell & Parker acquire a brownfield property at Newcastle and immediately expands Precision Oxycut to this site.
+2005 Sell & Parker acquire a brownfield property in Newcastle and immediately expands Precision Oxycut to this site.

-2005 Head Office relocated from Waterloo to current location at Banksmeadow and a 1250 tonnes shear and a high speed IPS non-ferrous baler installed.
+2005 Head Office relocated from Waterloo to current location at Banksmeadow and a 1250 tonne shear and a high speed IPS non-ferrous baler installed.

 2006 Sell & Parker acquire property in Brisbane.

 2008 Sell & Parker buys a site at Nowra and opens a new yard to service Southern Regional NSW.

 2008 Franc Obal, Sell & Parker’s first employee, officially retires after 40 years of wonderful service.
 Retired but not forgotten, Franc still comes in to help out from time to time.